“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 🌟Project: An introduction page created for aWadizcrowdfunding campaign, outlining the campaign’s background and promising supporters the core value of the product, service, and content

-🌟Supporter: A person who funds a creator’s project and receives rewards in return
+🌟Supporter: A person who funds a maker's project and receives rewards in return

 Please introduce yourself 🎙️

 Heejeong🏆: Hello, I’m Heejeong🏆, a PD with five years of experienceWadiz.
 During my college years, I joined a food distribution company as a founding member, where I was responsible for planning private label (PB) products and overall distribution operations.
-While working there, I was drawnWadizas a platform that offers a unique opportunity for innovative new products to make a strong debut in the market, which led me to join the team.
-Currently, I discover makers across various categories, including food, identify the key selling points of each project, and work alongside them to bring successful products to life.
+While working there, I was drawnWadiz a platform that offers a unique opportunity for innovative new products to make a strong debut—and decided to join the team.
+Currently, I discover makers across various categories, including food, identify the key selling points of their projects, and work alongside them to bring successful products to life.

 Jinhyang🌱: Hello, I’m Jinhyang🌱, a Product Director Wadiz who will soon have been here for a year.
-While working as an MD for a home goods brand, I gained in-depth experience managing a single brand.
-I believed thatWadiz, I could communicate with a variety of brands and gain even broader experience,and joined as a PD last year.
-Currently, I’m gaining experience in a variety of tasks centered around the home living category, including reward design, detailed story feedback, ad production, and efficiency analysis.
+While working as a Merchandising Director for a home goods brand, I gained in-depth experience managing a single brand.
+Wadizbecause I believed I could gain a broader range of experience by engaging with diverse brands, and I joined as a PD last year.
+Currently, I’m gaining experience in a wide range of tasks centered around the home living category, including reward design, feedback on product stories, ad production, and efficiency analysis.

 8:00–10:00 AM | Start of the Day 🌅